AlisProject/ico-contracts/test/README.md

 # Tests
-The tests of ALIS contracts.
+The tests of ALIS ICO contracts.

 # memo
 - The order of tests is important now.
 Because of testrpc specification.